-In JEM, for a CU with size less than or equal to 16x16 and coded with 2Nx2N AMVP mode, a CU level flag is signalled to indicate whether OBMC is applied or not for the current CU.
-For the CUs with size larger than 16x16 or not coded with 2Nx2N AMVP mode, OBMC is applied by default.
+In JEM, for a CU with size less than or equal to 256 luma samples, a CU level flag is signalled to indicate whether OBMC is applied or not for the current CU.
+For the CUs with size larger than 256 luma samples or not coded with AMVP mode, OBMC is applied by default.
 At encoder, when OBMC is applied for a CU, its impact is taken into account during motion estimation stage.
-The prediction signal by using motion information of the top neighboring block and the left neighboring block is used to compensate the top and left boundaries of the original signal of the current PU, and then the normal motion estimation process is applied.
+The prediction signal by using motion information of the top neighboring block and the left neighboring block is used to compensate the top and left boundaries of the original signal of the current CU, and then the normal motion estimation process is applied.

 Local illumination compensation